Relentless winter brings pros, cons for Tahoe ski resorts

 “We’re right up there with the biggest snowfall totals of the past 75 years,” he said.

+Another 32 inch (81 centimeters) of snow had fallen by Saturday at the Mt.
+Rose ski resort on the edge of Reno.

+The tail end of the storm was still wreaking havoc Saturday on California’s central coast, where more than 8,500 people were under evacuation orders and warnings after a levee was breached by flooding from the latest atmospheric river to pummel the state.

-Friday marked the third time the slopes were closed due to weather at three other popular Tahoe resorts owned by Colorado-based Vail Resorts — Heavenly, Northstar California and Kirkwood.
+Friday and Saturday marked the third closure this year due to weather at three popular Tahoe resorts owned by Colorado-based Vail Resorts — Heavenly, Northstar California and Kirkwood.

-“If anything, here in Tahoe, we expect the unexpected,” Vail Resorts spokeswoman Sara Roston said in an email to The Associated Press on Friday.
+“If anything, here in Tahoe, we expect the unexpected,” Vail Resorts spokesperson Sara Roston said in an email to The Associated Press on Friday.

 During the 2021-22 season, “we delayed opening because we didn’t have enough snow,” Roston said.